 An x-ray may be done if an avulsion fracture is suspected with your pcl tear – where the ligament has torn off from its attachment bringing a small fragment of bone with it.

-One simple test you can do to self-diagnose a pcl tear is to stand upright and bend your knee to around ninety degrees.
+One simple test you can do to self-diagnose a posterior cruciate ligament tear is to stand upright and bend your knee to around ninety degrees.
 If that causes pain, rest your leg down, draw your toes upwards as much as you can (dorsiflexion) and repeat the knee flexion keeping the toes pulled up.
 If the pain is significantly less, it indicates a PCL injury.

 With a posterior cruciate ligament injury, as with all ligament injuries, there are three different grades of injury.
 The higher the grade of injury, the longer it will take to recover.